 There’s no doubt that the insurance industry is tricky to navigate.
 That’s why insurance brokers are crucial in helping consumers pick and choose plans that are right for them.

-According to the U.S. Bureau of Labor1, employment of insurance brokers is projected to grow 6% between 2021 to 2031.
-Additionally, a Research and Market report2 speculates that the global insurance brokers market will reach $113.99 billion by 2025.
+The U.S. Bureau of Labor projects the employment of insurance brokers to grow 8% between 2022 and 20321.
+A Research and Market report also speculates that the global insurance brokers market will reach $113.99 billion by 20252.

-Insurance brokers offer expert advice on insurance policies, help their clients manage risk, compare rates and prices, and provide peace of mind to their clients, making them valuable assets in the insurance field.
+Insurance brokers offer expert advice on insurance policies, help their clients manage common risks, compare rates and prices, and provide peace of mind to their clients, making them valuable assets in the insurance field.

 What is an insurance broker?